ngimb64/Crypt-Drive/README.md

 - Data encrypt / decrypt - ChaCha20 256 with 128 bit nonce

 ## How to use
-- Enter password to create key/database set .. if they already exist the db encryption key is unlocked
+- Enter password to create key/database set, if they already exist the db encryption key is unlocked
-- A startup script is run to confirm critical components exist .. recreates anything missing
+- A startup script is run to confirm critical components exist, recreates anything missing

 ### Upload
 - Enter path to file as the recommended format C:\like\this\to\folder